Alexandre-A/41549_HCI_LogBookTemplate/stage2_requirements/personas/persona2_estudante.md

 ## Background
 [Describe the persona's background, including their education, work experience, and any relevant personal history.
 This should be written as a short, engaging narrative that helps to contextualize the persona.]
-O #nome é um estudante deslocado e entrou agora na universidade de Aveiro e está a procura de um quarto perto do seu departamento.
+O #nome é um estudante estrangeiro proveniente de ___, que entrou este ano na Universidade de Aveiro e está a procura de um quarto perto do seu departamento.

 ## Daily Life
 [Describe a typical day in their life.
 What do they do from morning to evening?
 How do they interact with technology, products, or services?
 What challenges do they face?]